 Scottish born and bred, Hugh’s passion for cooking stemmed from his father, also a chef.
 He has gained internal promotion within the Frasers Hospitality company.
-He started with the Malmaison brand before making the switch to Hotel Du Vin St Andrews in July 2017 and was promoted to head chef in January 2018 where he has a team consistently striving for excellence.
+Hugh joined the Hotel Du Vin St Andrews in July 2017 and was promoted to head chef in January 2018 where he has a team consistently striving for excellence.
 Hugh is back from a recent trip to Hotel Du Vin Harrogate for the launch of the new autumn menus.
 Hugh is excited to be welcoming back some classic dishes and dinner favourites.
 In his spare time Hugh enjoys spending time with his 3 young daughters, football and driving.

 James began his career at Rosemount Golf Course in Blairgowrie, before heading north to Aberdeen where he took the position of chef de partie at The Marcliffe Hotel.
 Before long James was promoted to sous chef and very quickly to senior sous chef.
 He also had a spell at the Seafood Restaurant in St Andrews when it was under the ownership of Tim Butler.
 James continued his development by moving to Dundee where he took up the position of sous chef at Castlehill Restaurant, later joining the Restaurant at Kinnettles in St Andrews.
 James is now part of the executive chef team at Tim Butler’s expanding St Andrews Brewing Company.